obophenotype/cell-ontology/.github/ISSUE_TEMPLATE/f_obsolete_term.md

 ---
 name: Obsolete a term
-about: Obsolete or deprecate an existing CL term
+about: Obsolete or deprecate an existing CL term.
+Note, please use the 'merge' template if you would like to obsolete one term and merge/replace it with another CL term.
 assignees: nicolevasilevsky, dosumis, addiehl
 labels: 'obsoletion request'
 ---